rouxers/tutorial/src/intermediate/first-block.md

 For this case, `u2 F2` solves the edge `1x1x3` line, then `R' U' R` solves the corner `1x1x3` line, which can then be solved with a `D` move.
 </div>

-## Other Resources to look at for improvement:
+## Other Resources to look at for further improvements:

 - [book.rouxers.com's FB page](https://book.rouxers.com/fb.html)